danhazan/dh-project-british-invasion/README.md

 # dh-project-british-invasion

-This is the source code and data file for the project described in:
+This repo contains the source code and data files for the project described in:

 https://danhaza.wixsite.com/britishinvasion